mverschu/mailspoofsent/README.md

 Options:
-  --bcc bcc_address   Specify a bcc address for the email --mail-from         The sender's email address --mail-to           The recipient's email address --mail-envelope     The envelope sender for the email --subject           The subject of the email
+  --bcc bcc_address   Specify a bcc address for the email --mail-from         The email address shown in mail client --mail-to           The recipient's email address --mail-envelope     The under control mail address to spoof e.g. SPF --subject           The subject of the email
   --body              The body of the email --spoof-domain      The domain controlled by the attacker